RuleWorld/BNGTutorial/README.md

 [`cBNGL_simple.bngl`](CBNGL/cBNGL_simple.bngl)

 **Exercise:** Can you identify two parameters that change the *frequency* of the oscillations?
-Can you find two parameters that change the *amplitute* of the oscillations?
+Can you find two parameters that change the *amplitude* of the oscillations?

 ## Visualization examples